Article posted on April 2, 2025

 Dr. Wes Orr, MFR medical director attended the Taber session and was able to answer participant questions and take part in some of the hands-on portions of the training.

 “The attendance engagement and enthusiasm from so many different services in southern Alberta was amazing.
-Seeing all the various departments actively engaged in improving their individual skills to help care for people in their communities was inspiring,” said Orr.
+Seeing all the various departments actively engaged in improving their individual skills to help care for people in their communities was inspiring,” said Orr of the November 2024 session held in Taber.

 High performance CPR originated in Seattle, Washington at the fire department level when Captain Craig Aman led its development after recording metrics such as compression rate, depth and chest recoil.
 Through this collection of data, he realized that there were too many pauses by members when performing CPR and sought to develop a training program that minimized time off the chest.